wipfli/about-text-rendering-in-maplibre/README.md

 In a general purpose text rendering system, the vector glyphs would be rasterized to exactly the size in pixels and rotation angle which is needed.
 MapLibre however takes a different approach.
 All glyphs are rasterized beforehand to what is called a Signed Distance Field (SDF).

 An SDF is a small image where the pixel value represents the distance between the pixel and the nearest outline of a glyph.
-If a pixel happens to be inside the glyph, the value is negative and outside it is positive.
-Hence the name Signed Distance Field.
-But for text rendering, pixels inside are all treated the same, so their values are simply set to zero.

 The Signed Distance Field technique has the following advantages: